 Mr Hodgson went on to wrongly serve 27 years in jail before being freed earlier this year on the strength of forensic DNA evidence.

-According to DCI Phil McTavish, who has been leading the investigation since before the release of Sean Hodgson, officers at the time of the original confession were not confessed Lace was telling the truth.
+According to DCI Phil McTavish, who has been leading the investigation since before the release of Sean Hodgson, officers at the time of the original confession were not confessed Lace was telling

 David Lace's Confession